NilsCoding/requestlog/readme.md

 This is a sample project for a Servlet Filter which logs request data like headers and parameters.
 Logging is only be done if the request method is *POST*.

 It also allows you to add a unique value to the request attributes.
 This works independently from the logging.
 In Tomcat server you can use the pattern `%{X-uniqueRequest}r` for accessing this unique request attribute (assuming you did not change the default value as described below).
+When using the (optional) `uri_pattern` is specified, the unique value is only added to the request for those uris matching the pattern.

 ## Configuration